 - balance sheet reports,

 - internal trend data,

-- industry data (Central Credit Regis-
+- industry data (Central Credit Registers of the Bank of Italy and

-ters of the Bank of Italy and of trade associations).
+of trade associations).

-As far as the balance sheet is concerned, a set of indicators covering all areas of inquiry contemplated by corporate financial analysis was determined, including debt coverage, financial structure, liquidity, profitability, productivity, development.
-With reference to lending trend components, the variables normally used by the account managers for risk valuation were restated (i.e. types of use of loan forms, account movements, number of irregularitie found).
+As far as the balance sheet is concerned, a set of indicators covering all areas of inquiry contemplated by corporate financial analysis was determined, including: debt coverage, financial structure, liquidity, profitability, With productivity, development. reference to lending trend components, the variables normally used by the account managers for risk valuation were restated: types of use of loan forms, account movements, number of irregularities found.
 The variables are calculated for each type of loan (callable, self-liquidating, upon maturity etc.) and are determined at the Group level over a time horizon of 12 months.

-As per the internal practice, the stage of development follows all procedures contemplated by a statistical inquiry (i.e. determination of a development sample (70%) and a test sample (30%), fact-finding analyses and preliminary data treatment, univariate analyses, correlation analyses and short list determination, multivariate analyses, model selection and review of out of sample performances.
+As per the internal practice, the stage of development follows all procedures contemplated by a statistical inquiry: determination of a development sample (70%) and a test sample (30%), fact-finding analyses and preliminary data treatment, univariate analyses, correlation analyses and short list determination, multivariate analyses, model selection and review of out of sample performances.